-On the northeastern coast of New Brunswick, red, white, and blue flags still fly.
+Red, white and blue flags fly proudly on the northeastern coast of New Brunswick.
 These are the flags of Acadia, a colony of New France that settled on the North American coast during the 17th and 18th centuries.
-The descendants of these colonies wear this history proudly, continuing to showcase their French roots, language, and culture.
+The descendants of these colonies remain loyal to their French roots, language, and culture today.

 1. Step back in time

-The award-winning Village Historique Acadien lets you step into the Acadian past.
+Step into the Acadian past at the award-winning Village Historique Acadien.
 Accompany costumed guides as they go about their chores in a period setting and tend the fields and farmyards as the early Acadians once did.
 Don't leave without enjoying a molasses cake.

-Life in Acadia happens in Technicolour.
-The lighthouses are colourful, the homes are colourful, the boats are colourful... and of course, the people are colourful.
+Life in Acadia happens in technicolour.
+The lighthouses, homes, boats, and most of all, the people.
 Make sure your camera is ready for a delightful array of red, white, blue, and gold.

 3. Indulge in Acadian food